Cuboctahedron: Graph

 The skeleton of a cuboctahedron may be represented as the graph, one of the Archimedean graphs.
 It has 12 vertices and 24 edges.
 It is quartic graph, which is four vertices connecting each vertex.

 It has Hamiltonian paths.
 One example is shown below mapped onto a 16-gon perimeter, elements colored by transitivity positions.

-The graph of a cuboctahedron may be constructed as the line graph of the cubical graph, making it becomes the locally linear graph.
+The graph of a cuboctahedron may be constructed as the line graph of the cubical graph, showing that it is a locally linear graph.

 The 24 edges can be partitioned into 2 sets isomorphic to tetrahedral symmetry.
 The edges can also be partitioned into 4 hexagonal cycles, representing centrosymmetry, with only opposite vertices and edges in the same transitivity class.